There’s no better time to find ways to prayerfully wrap up the past and face the future.

 It’s here.
 A new year.
 To paraphrase an ancient writer, “the old year has gone; the new has come!”

 There’s no better time to find ways to prayerfully wrap up the past year and face the new year with a clean slate.
 Won’t that be nice?
 You betcha.
-So, let me suggest three prayers that will help us start 2020 strong.
+So, let me suggest three prayers that will help us start the year strong.

 Speaking to His people through the ancient prophet Haggai, God said, “Give careful thought to your ways” (Haggai 1:5, 7, NIV).